flokk.

 Dalkey Castle and Heritage Centre

 The DART south brings you to the charming village of Dalkey, where this medieval tower house runs living history performances with costumed actors that genuinely engage kids of all ages.
-The views fro
+The views from the battlements over Dublin Bay are excellent.

 culture